jst-seminar-rostlab-tum/wfp-hungermap-docs/docs/chatbot/data_retrievals.md

 **Function:** `parse_reports():`

-Fetches the data from the Endpoint `https://static.hungermapdata.org/insight-reports/latest/country.json`

-Saves the relevant Data to `reports_data/reports.csv` and `reports_data/reports.json`
+Fetches the data from the Endpoint `https://static.hungermapdata.org/insight-reports/latest/country.json` and saves the relevant Data to `reports_data/reports.csv` and `reports_data/reports.json`

 *Params*:
 - `None`